 The company operates Blocks O and I, offshore EG, where we discovered multiple oil and gas-condensate reservoirs over the last decade.
 We also brought two major operated projects online.
 Breakthrough execution and best-in-class safety performance enabled us to achieve first production at Aseng in November 2011 – ahead of schedule and under budget.
 Aseng is the first FPSO infrastructure in the Douala Basin.
 This was followed by Alen – just 30 months following sanction – in October 2013.
 Alen was designed as a minimal-flare facility with the produced gas reinjected into the reservoir to maximize condensate recovery.

-A compression project at the non-operated Alba field will be complete in mid-2016 and will help sustain high production levels for that field.
-A 3D seismic program over our operated areas in EG is under evaluation and could lead to new exploration opportunities or additional development, and we are leveraging our success into a broadening regional approach.
+A compression project at the non-operated Alba field was completed in July 2016 and will help sustain production levels for that field.
+A 3D seismic program over our operated areas in EG is under evaluation to assess new exploration opportunities or additional development, and we are leveraging our success into a broadening regional approach.

-We have an interest in over 1 million gross undeveloped acres offshore Cameroon.
-This includes operated working interests in the Tilapia exploration block and the YoYo mining concession, where we made the YoYo discovery.
+We have an interest in approximately 168,000 gross undeveloped acres offshore Cameroon.
+This includes operated working interests in the YoYo mining concession, where we made the YoYo discovery.

 We signed a Production Sharing Contract with the Government of Gabon in 2014 for operated working interest in Block F15, an undeveloped deepwater area covering over 670,000 gross acres.
-Our exploration commitment includes a 3D seismic obligation which is currently being acquired.
+Our exploration commitment includes a 3D seismic obligation which has been acquired and is currently being processed.

 For the latest West Africa news, see the most recent presentation on the Investor Events page.